-Chop Suey is one of those lodestones of American cuisine, in the sense that, like the hot dog, or hamburger, it has mysterious origins.
+Chop Suey is one of those lodestones of American cuisine, in that, like the hot dog, hamburger, and many other popular or once popular foods it has mysterious origins.
 Long considered a bastardization of “real” Chinese food the picture today is more nuanced.

 First, the dish under the same or similar names exists in other places, mostly far-flung outposts of early China trade, reached by sea.
-Jack Kerouac wrote in On The Road, “The waves are Chinese … the earth is an Indian thing”).
+Jack Kerouac wrote in On The Road that “The waves are Chinese … the earth is an Indian thing”.

 So you find it in East End London, in Port Darwin, in Rio de Janeiro, and in what was called Malaya.

-Recent advances in food history have confirmed that it is an original Chinese dish, from a distant southern province whence many emigrants departed, hence the implantation in other places.
+Recent advances in food history have confirmed that it is an original Chinese dish, from a southern province remote from the centre whence many emigrants departed, hence its implantation in distant places.

 We found this 1902 article in the Amador Ledger in California, which states an (American) Consul to Amoy, in the Chinese province mentioned, gave his chop suey recipe to the paper.*

 Sadly few millennials know what chop suey is.
 Today, Chinese cooking is at a high pitch in North America with every conceivable regional type presented, not to mention fusion and other novel styles.
 Older dishes that sound half-American and evoke the small town to boot don’t appeal as much.
 It’s dad’s era, if not gran-dad’s.